SachinPrab/Megaseeker/README.md

 Explore, Discover, and Enjoy the World of TV Shows with Megaseeker! 🍿🌟

 Note: Megaseeker does not currently support dark mode. 🌓 Explore TV with our vibrant, light-themed interface! 🌟📺

+## Getting Started:
+To run Megaseeker locally or contribute, follow these steps:

+1. Clone the repository.
+2. Install dependencies.
+3. Run the application.